ckan/ckan/doc/oranization_group_auth.rst

 with different admins, they can distribute the responsibility for giving users permission to create content.

+**If we have organizations, then what are groups for?**
+The main difference between organizations and groups are:

+1. A member of an organization can edit any of the datasets in that organization.
+Members of groups do not get permission to edit the group's datasets, only to add datasets to and remove datasets from the group.

+2. A dataset must belong to exactly one organization, but can belong no group or to multiple groups.

+Organizations are more about controlling who has permission to add and edit datasets, whereas groups are just about categorizing datasets.

 data.gov.uk or thedatahub.org could use groups if they wanted a way for the public to organize the datasets into categories or wanted groups of people to collaborate on subsets of the datasets and they wanted this collaboration to be